Eco-Flow/docker-build/README.md

 `docker push quay.io/ecoflowucl/my-image`

+6. Make repo public on Quay.io

+Go to settings on the Quay webpage for ecoflow

 ### Listed below are containers cannot be built with actions
 pearrm - requires you buying software (free for academics) so uses local copy that can't be added to repo